MPs launch attack on 'appalling' Lin Homer

 HMRC chief executive Lin Homer has been criticised by a group MPs for “catastrophic leadership failure” when she was head of the UK Border Agency (UKBA).

-In a Home Affairs report, the committee said it was “astounded” that Homer was promoted to her HMRC role after her performance during five years at the UKBA.
+A Commons Home Affairs Committee report released this morning said the committee was “astounded” that Homer was promoted to her HMRC role after her lamentable performance during the previous five years at the UKBA.

 “For six years, the committee was misled by UKBA chiefs about the agency’s unacceptable performance.
 It appears more like the scene of a Whitehall farce than a government agency operating in the 21st century,” he said.